 Flinthook’s greatest triumph is in how amazing the game’s grappling mechanic works.
 Getting swinging physics to feel good is no easy feat, ask anyone who’s ever made a Spiderman game.
 Swinging from point to point feels fluid and combining it with your ability to slow down time makes from some great acrobatic kills.

-Flinthook is a fast paced rougelite that features a multitude of enemies, and countless upgrades and perks make for an almost infinite amount of replayability.
+Flinthook is a fast-paced roguelite that features a multitude of enemies, and countless upgrades and perks make for an almost infinite amount of replayability.
 The stylized sprites and catchy soundtrack will keep your spirits up through even the worst runs.
-If you’re a fan of rougelites and old school pixel art, Flinthook is for you.
+If you’re a fan of roguelites and old school pixel art, Flinthook is for you.